Tens of thousands feared displaced in deadly attack on Mozambique gas town | Headlines

 Tens of thousands feared displaced in deadly attack on Mozambique gas town

-Portugal will send soldiers to Mozambique to help train the armed forces in its former colony, where authorities battling an Islamist insurgency searched for tens of thousands of civilians who fled an onslaught on the northern coastal gas town of Palma.
+Tens of thousands of people are feared to have been displaced following a deadly attack by Islamic State-linked insurgents on a gas hub town in northern Mozambique, aid agencies said, as rescuers searched for survivors on Tuesday.

-Many of those fleeing are believed to have scattered into dense surrounding forest or to have attempted to escape by boat when Palma came under attack on Wednesday, aid workers told Reuters.
-Some waded out to sea to hide, one survivor told Reuters.
-Mozambique's government has confirmed dozens of deaths, including at least seven who died when militants ambushed a convoy of vehicles trying to escape a besieged hotel on Friday.
+Many of those fleeing were believed to have scattered into dense forest or to have attempted to escape by boat when Palma came under attack on Wednesday, aid workers told Reuters.
+Some waded out to sea to hide, one survivor said.
+Mozambique's government has confirmed dozens of deaths, including at least seven killed when militants ambushed a convoy of vehicles trying to escape a besieged hotel on Friday.
 Witnesses have described bodies in the streets, some of them beheaded.

+The U.N.
+Office for the Coordination of Humanitarian Affairs (OCHA) said it continued to receive reports of clashes in Palma and nearby areas on Tuesday.
+"It's a real humanitarian catastrophe," Lola Castro, World Food Programme regional director, told Reuters.
+"People are ... scattered all over the place - by boat, by road."

 The district where Palma is located is home to around 110,000 people, according to U.N. estimates.
 They include about 43,600 who sought shelter there after fleeing attacks elsewhere in Cabo Delgado province, which has been home to a simmering Islamist insurgency since 2017. "(Many) came to Palma looking for safety, and they have left Palma without any," said Jonathan Whittall, director of analysis at international aid group Medecins Sans Frontieres.

+However, many more were still believed stranded, the U.N. and aid agencies.
+A group arriving in Pemba told the U.N. refugee agency that their initial attempts to seek safety in Tanzania were thwarted by a difficult river crossing.

-WFP had flown doctors into the Palma area and ferried hundreds of people to safety, including aid workers.
-However, three humanitarian workers remained unaccounted for, Castro said.
+WFP had flown doctors into the Palma area and ferried hundreds of people to safety, including aid workers, Castro said.
+However, three humanitarian workers remained unaccounted for.
 A private security firm contracted by the government and companies with personnel in the town were also searching for survivors.

 Lionel Dyck, who runs Dyck Advisory Group, a South African firm that works with Mozambique's government, said his helicopters had come under heavy fire from insurgents wielding AK-47s, machine guns and mortars as they plucked people from the bush.
-He said most were being flown to a camp outside Palma used by the gas developments, which are led oil by oil majors like Total.
+He said most were being flown to a camp outside Palma used by the gas developments.

-Islamic State claimed the attack on Palma on Monday via its Amaq news agency.
-A U.S. official said it may show the group's increasing "brazenness" in Mozambique, where militants are now seeking to hold towns.
-(Additional reporting by Emma Rumney in Johannesburg, David Lewis in Nairobi, Patricia Rua and Catarina Demony in Lisbon; Writing by Emma Rumney; Editing by Olivia Kumwenda, Alexanda Zavis and Nick Macfie)
+A ferry carrying around 1,000 people, including some injured, was expected to leave the project site for Pemba on Tuesday, a diplomat and another person familiar with the operation told Reuters.
+(Additional reporting by David Lewis and Maggie Fick in Nairobi, Benjamin Mallet in Paris and Patricia Rua and Catarina Demony in Lisbon; Writing by Emma Rumney and Alexander Winning; Editing by Olivia Kumwenda-Mtambo, Alexandra Zavis and Nick Macfie)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)